bedapub/microbiome10XVisium/README.md

 We are going to demonstrate the basic workflow to profile microbial reads in 10X Visium spatial transcriptomics samples with the CRC_16 sample.
-The CRC_16 sample is a colorectal cancer sample form the Galeano-Niño et al. (Nature 2022) publication.
-It is expected that the Snakemake workflow was run beforehand.
+The CRC_16 sample is a colorectal cancer sample form the [Galeano-Niño et al. publication](https://doi.org/10.1038/s41586-022-05435-0).
+It is expected that the [Snakemake workflow](https://github.com/bedapub/space-microbe/) was run beforehand.

 The steps of the workflow involve: